KH Facilities and Campus Visits

 - Vicon motion capture system consisting of 12 T-10 cameras synchronized to a GigaNet with Vicon Nexus, Polygon, and BodyBuilder software all in most recent versions, complete with Plug-In-Gait and the Oxford foot model.

 - Two AMTI force platforms mounted flush with the floor in an isolated pit

 - Portable Delsys Trigno wireless electromyography (EMG) and accelerometer system

 - Twenty licenses of Dartfish TeamPro video capture and analysis software

-- AOS X-PRI 5.2 GB high speed (1000 Hz) video camera
+- AOS X-PRI 5.2 GB high-speed (1000 Hz) video camera

 The Body Composition Laboratory enhances our ability to understand the total and segmental composition of the body.

-Goals associated with this lab help us understand:
+The goals associated with this lab help us understand:

 - obesity and the impact of cardiometabolic conditions on chronic diseases and health

 - the influence of compositional changes in total and segmental aspects of the body on physical performance